pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 # Analog Servos

-A servo is an electrical motor usually designed for precise control over angular or linear position.
-It typically comprises a motor connected to a sensor for position feedback and a controller that adjusts the motor's movement to match a specified setpoint.
-Analog Servos function using voltage signals transmitted through pulses width modulation (PWM).
+A servo is an electrical motor designed for precise control over angular or linear position.
+It typically consists of a motor connected to a sensor for angle or position feedback and a controller that adjusts the motor's movement to track the specified setpoint.
+Typically used in applications such as robotics, automation, and remote control, servos are available in various types, including analog, digital, and continuous rotation.
+This document focuses on analog servos, which are widely used in various applications due to their simplicity and cost-effectiveness.

 <center><img src="../images/servo_image.png" alt="servo example" width="350"/></center>
 <center> <i>Example of analog servo</i> </center>